Musish/Musish/README.md

 ## What it does
 Plays music.
 Without hassle.
 In a web browser.
 With your Apple ID.
 Revolutionary.
 Musi.sh allows a user to authenticate using their Apple ID (while subscribed to Apple Music), and browse their Music library on the go.
-We plan to add music discovery, clean the UI up even more, and throw some glitter all over it before long! [star emoji, you guys don't support 'em yet]
+We plan to add music discovery, clean the UI up even more, and throw some glitter all over it before long! ✨

 All data (including user library, discovery content, album artwork, and the music itself) is retrieved through public APIs provided by Apple.